ironsheep/P2-BLDC-Motor-Control/README.md

 ![Motor Control System Diagram](./images/objects-cogs.png)

 In this diagram there are three **rectangular objects** depicting files (yellow background) of code.
 There are three methods within the files (white and green backgrounds) that are run in separate cogs.
 The **arrows** attempt to show which objects interact with each other and also show with which object the user application can interact.
 The gear icon indicates which are running in their own Cog.
 You can see that the users' top-level control application runs in its own Cog as well.

+## Future directions

+We now have a working motor drive system that is fun to use.
+While this was being developed we kept track of further improvements that can be made in the future.
+Here's our list of the most notable:

+- Add acceleration control
+- Replace simple built-in spin-up, spin-down ramps with better

 ## DEMOs